 Wine is not beer.
 That is not to say there is anything wrong with beer; most people like to enjoy a pint.
 But, drinking wine is not the same as drinking beer.
 Most bottles of beer are going to taste the same as every other bottle from the same brand; they are indistinguishable from one another.
 But for wine, each bottle is distinct with its own taste, aroma, and sensation.
 You don’t drink a glass of wine as much as you experience it.
-It isn’t something to be rushed, but savoured.
+It isn’t something to be rushed but savored.
 Here are a few ways to get the most out of your wine:

 Do Your Homework

-Before your purchase, do a little a research; some pre-reading can help you make a choice when faced with dozens of different options at the wine store.
+Before your purchase, do a little research; some pre-reading can help you make a choice when faced with dozens of different options at the wine store.
 Maybe start by trying to pair your wine with whatever food you might be serving.
 Understanding where your wine is from will help you appreciate it more.

 Let it Breathe

 Allow your wine to “breathe” before serving it.
 Exposing it to some oxygen will allow the wine to oxidize which releases the aroma and can improve the taste.
 The amount of time a wine should breathe is dependent upon the wine.
 It should be noted that if you just take the cork out of the bottle and set it aside, only a small fraction will receive oxygen.
-Pour it in a glass.
+Pour it into a glass.
 You could also use a decanter, which is a glass container used to hold wine.

 Once you’ve allowed your wine to breathe, you want to do more to release the aromas and taste.
 Swirl it around in your glass.
 There is no preferred method of swirling, but you don’t need to be aggressive.
 A gentle swishing with your hand will suffice.